eldesh/iter-zig/README.md

 iter.next().?.* += 1; // error: cannot assign to constant
 ```

-Note that, these iterators not owned container values into it.
+Note that, these iterators not own container values into it.
-Then the memory area should be `released` hold the container if needed.
+The user must release the memory holding the container if necessary.

 ### Range Iterator